What is ADHD?

 The people affected are usually of normal or above average intelligence and are often found to be very creative.
 The condition is 10 times more prevalent in boys than in girls, New data shows that the symptoms of ADD continue into adulthood in up to 30 to 50 percent of people with childhood ADD.

 Research has demonstrated that ADD has a very strong neurobiological basis.
 Although precise causes have not yet been identified, there is little question that heredity makes the largest contribution to the expression of the disorder in the population.
+New research is now suggesting that the conventional SAD (Standard American Diet) laden with pesticides, additives, preservatives and wheat, may have a strong connection.
+We also have many contaminants in our water and toxic substances in our environment that may also contribute to the high numbers of children with ADD.

 In instances where heredity does not seem to be a factor, difficulties during pregnancy, prenatal exposure to alcohol and tobacco, premature delivery, significantly low birth weight, excessively high body lead levels, and postnatal injury to the prefrontal regions of the brain have all been found to contribute to the risk for ADD to varying degrees.